Wall Street : starts January 2024 term with confidence

-The picture is not entirely perfect, as there has been a slight pause in the bullish rally of the bond markets... but this remains a consolidation or a small technical pullback: T-Bonds are down 1Pt at 3.9400%, after posting at worst 3.9700%, which is not alarming.
+The picture is not entirely perfect, as there has been a slight pause in the bullish rally on the bond markets... but this remains in the realm of consolidation or a small technical pullback: T-Bonds are down by one basis point to 3.94%, after posting a worst-case of 3.97%, which is not alarming.

-Since Friday, a number of FED members - including Raphael Bostick, John Williams and Loretta Mester - have been trying to temper Wall Street's euphoria by judging expectations to be over-optimistic in the face of the proliferation of scenarios involving 8, 9 or 10 rate cuts in 2024 (extrapolating to excess Jerome Powell's more dove-like comments last Wednesday).
+Since Friday, some Fed members - such as Raphael Bostick, John Williams and Loretta Mester - have been trying to temper Wall Street's euphoria by judging expectations too optimistic in the face of the proliferation of scenarios involving 8, 9 or 10 rate cuts in 2024 (extrapolating Jerome Powell's more "dove-like" comments last Wednesday).

-This day was short on macro-economic indicators: the highlight of the week will be the publication of US household income and expenditure figures on Thursday (including the 'PCE' inflation index, which is closely monitored by the Fed).
+Today was a day of few macro-economic indicators: the highlight of the week will be the publication of US household income and spending figures on Friday (including the 'PCE' inflation index, which is closely monitored by the Fed).

 Copyright (c) 2023 CercleFinance.com.
 All rights reserved.